Restructuring and the Competition Act

 The rate caps were not meant to be a permanent regulatory alternative to market prices.
 PECO's transmission and distribution rate caps expired on December 31, 2006, while its generation rate caps expired on December 31, 2010.

 PECO's Default Service Obligations and the Procurement Process

 PECO currently has the obligation to serve all customers who do not select to take service from an EGS or who return to take service from PECO after being served by an EGS.
 This service is called Default Service and PECO is the Default Service Provider.

 Starting in 2009, PECO has procured electric generation supply for its default service customers through a competitive procurement process pursuant to a Default Service Program approved by the Commission.
-PECO’s first Default Service Program ("DSP I") concluded with the Fall 2012 solicitation and its second Default Service Program ("DSP II") concluded with the September 2014 solicitation, and its third Default Service Program ("DSP III") concluded with the September 2016 solicitation.
+PECO’s first Default Service Program ("DSP I") concluded with the Fall 2012 solicitation, its second Default Service Program ("DSP II") concluded with the September 2014 solicitation, and its third Default Service Program ("DSP III") concluded with the September 2016 solicitation.

-The Pennsylvania Public Utility Commission ("PaPUC" or "Commission") rendered a decision on PECO's DSP III (Docket No. P-2014-2409362) in its Order dated December 4, 2014.
-There are four (4) solicitations under DSP III that will select electricity suppliers to provide Default Supply for the period June 1, 2015 through May 31, 2017 and for a portion of the Company’s requirements for the period June 1, 2017 through November 30, 2018.
+The Pennsylvania Public Utility Commission ("PaPUC" or "Commission") rendered a decision on PECO's DSP IV (Docket No. P-2016-2534980) in its Order dated December 8, 2016.
+There are eight (8) solicitations planned under DSP IV that will select electricity suppliers to provide Default Supply for the period June 1, 2017 through May 31, 2021 and for a portion of the Company’s requirements for the period beyond June 1, 2021.